AMERICAN RHODODENDRON SOCIETY

 Section E. Election Process for District Directors and Directors' Alternates

-Chapter presidents of each district holding its triennial election for district director and district director alternate will serve as the district nominating committee.
-The chairmanship of this committee shall rotate triennially among the chapters in the district.
+Chapter presidents of each district holding its triennial election for district Director and district Director alternate will serve as the district nominating committee.
+The Chair of this committee shall rotate triennially among the chapters in the district.
 The names of not more than two nominees for each of these offices shall be reported to the Secretary of the Society or the Secretary's designate on or before a date specified by the Board of Directors.

 Section F. Counting Ballots